judevector/binary_trees/README.md

 # binary_trees
-A project to implement Binary trees and binary Search trees in C language
+An ALX Software project to implement Binary trees and binary Search trees in C language

+This implements